-Hinchinbrook Island looks deceivingly close, almost attached to the mainland.
-But it is largely inaccessible.
-Big saltwater crocodiles live in the maze of mangroves and estuaries on the west coast and on both sides of the narrow Hinchinbrook Channel, that seperates the island from the mainland.
-Huge granite mountains rise up dramatically in the interior.
-The mountains on Hinchinbrook Island actually stand out taller than most of the the surrounding mainlaind.
+Hinchinbrook Island looks deceivingly close to the coast.
+It’s almost attached to the Australian mainland between Lucinda and Cardwell.
+But the island itself is largely inaccessible.
+Big saltwater crocodiles live in the maze of mangroves and estuaries on the west coast and on both sides of the narrow Hinchinbrook Channel, that seperates the island from the Queensland coast.
+In the interior, huge granite mountains rise up dramatically.

 Approaching the southern side of Hinchinbrook Island from Lucinda, across on the main land.